squinkylabs/SquinkyVCV/docs/sq-kbd.md

   {"key": "q+shift", "action": "insert.quarter"}
 ```

 here the Key is "q+shift", and the ActionName is "insert.quarter".
-Thus capital q will inserts a quarter note.
+Thus capital q will insert a quarter note.
 At the end of this page is a complete reference of the key names and action names that may be used.

 ### Ignore case